-Situated on the border between Devon and Cornwall in the Tamar Valley, this fairy-tale hotel is the country cousin of the seaside Tresanton in Cornwall and The Star (soon to debut) in Alfriston.
+Situated on the border between Devon and Cornwall in the Tamar Valley, this fairy-tale hotel is the country cousin of the seaside Tresanton in Cornwall and The Star in Alfriston

 There is always an exuberant vase of garden flowers in the hall to greet guests as they arrive.
 As you move through the hotel to take in the views, it’s not a surprise to learn that, when the Duke of Bedford selected this spot, he had a third of Devon to choose from.